2016 Indonesia Soccer Championship B

-The 2016 Indonesia Soccer Championship B is the inaugural season of the Indonesia Soccer Championship B, a football competition that replaced the temporarily-suspended Liga Indonesia Premier Division.
+The 2016 Indonesia Soccer Championship B is the inaugural season of the Indonesia Soccer Championship B, a football competition that replaced the temporarily suspended Liga Indonesia Premier Division.
 This competition started in 30 April 2016.

 PSCS Cilacap became champion after beating PSS Sleman 4-3 after extra time in the final.

 Teams

 Indonesia Soccer Championship B was competed for by 53 clubs from 2015 Liga Indonesia Premier Division.
 But later on, PS Badung Bali and Persires Rengat withdrew from the tournament.

 Stadiums and locations

 First round

-The first round will be held on 30 April-4 September 2016.
+The first round was held on 30 April-4 September 2016.
 All groups will play home and away round-robin tournament.